New York joins California in locking down against the virus

 Some of the only good news came from Wuhan, the Chinese city where the outbreak began and were hospitals were struggling just weeks ago.
 For the second day in a row, no new infections were reported and only 39 cases were recorded nationwide — all brought from the outside, the government said.

-With the crisis waning, China has begun sending medical supplies to Europe.
+With the crisis waning there, China has begun sending medical supplies to Europe.

 The effects of the global economy grinding to a halt took their toll, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world’s skies.